Nina Sosnina: Partisan activities

-While helping an injured machine gunner by the name of Fedor Zichenko she took over his role as gunner to provide cover for his fellow soldiers.
-After his arm developed gangrene, requiring amputation, in the village of Pirishki, he was sent to the house of a schoolteacher who was sympathetic to the partisans, where Dr. Sosnin would soon arrive to operate; Nina accompanied him.
-However, a truckload of German soldiers encircled the house only an hour later and a standoff ensued, with Nina firing a machine gun and throwing grenades out the window.
+While helping an injured machine gunner by the name of Fedor Zichenko, Sosnina took over his role as gunner to provide cover for his fellow soldiers.
+After his arm developed gangrene, requiring amputation, in the village of Pirishki, he was sent to the house of a schoolteacher who was sympathetic to the partisans, where Dr. Sosnin would soon arrive to operate; Nina Sosnina accompanied him.
+However, a truckload of German soldiers encircled the house only an hour later and a standoff ensued, with Sosnina firing a machine gun and throwing grenades out the window.
 The teacher, knowing she would be executed for sheltering partisans, killed herself immediately.
-Another Soviet prisoner-of-war that was staying in the house jumped out a window and was captured by the German police Eventually the German soldiers lit the entire house on fire with the rest of the resistance members still inside.
-Larissa and Valentin, who were not at the teacher's house, were arrested by the Gestapo and sent to a concentration camp, but both managed to escape and lived to see the end of the war.
-Nina was soon nominated for the title Hero of the Soviet Union but the nomination was initially rejected because several people from her partisan group had family members who were arrested during the Great Purge.
+Another Soviet prisoner-of-war who was staying in the house jumped out a window and was captured by the German police Eventually the German soldiers lit the entire house on fire, with the rest of the resistance members still inside.
+Sosnina's mother and brother, who were not at the teacher's house, were arrested by the Gestapo and sent to a concentration camp, but both managed to escape and lived to see the end of the war.

+Sosnina was soon nominated for the title Hero of the Soviet Union but the nomination was initially rejected because several people from her partisan group had family members who were arrested during the Great Purge.
 She was belatedly awarded the title in 1965 after the rehabilitation of many people arrested during the Great Purge led to the revaluation of her nomination, after which various monuments and memorials were constructed in her honor.